Mount Clemens, MI

 ---|---|

-Auto seizure | ✓ |
+Auto Seizure | ✓ |

-Community service | ✓ |
+Buyer Arrests | ✓ |

 Cameras | ✓ |

-Web stings | ✓ |
+Community Service | ✓ |

-License suspension | ✓ |
+License Suspension | ✓ |

 Neighborhood Action

-One Mount Clemens neighborhood chose to fight prostitution by erecting signs warning potential customers that they are being watched by area residents.
-Similarly, a sign was put up by the Gratiot Corridor Watch, a group of local activists who have hosted a number of anti-crime demonstrations.
+One Mount Clemens neighborhood chose to fight prostitution by erecting signs warning potential sex buyers that they are being watched by area residents.
+Similarly, a sign was put up by the Gratiot Corridor Watch, a group of local activists who had hosted a number of anti-crime demonstrations.
 The group erected a sign with reflectors on it that read: “Prostitution Zone — If you are looking, we are watching” in front of a vacant house on Euclid, near Gratiot.
 Some residents opposed the signs, believing they sent a negative message about the neighborhood.
 A grandmother who lived near the vacant structure tore the sign down, believing that the sign accidentally served as an advertisement for street-level prostitution in the neighborhood.

 Key Partners